-Not only do both movies The Winslow Boy and An Ideal Husband, feature Jeremy Northam as a character named "Sir Robert", his performances in those movies also won him the same two awards (Evening Standard British Film Award's "Best Actor" & ALFS Award's "British Actor of the Year").
+Not only do this movie and An Ideal Husband (1999) feature Jeremy Northam as a character named "Sir Robert", but his performances in those movies also won him the same two awards (Evening Standard British Film Award's "Best Actor" and ALFS Award's "British Actor of the Year").
 See more »

 Reflected in the cab window as Mr. Curry gets out.
 See more »

 You don't behave as if you are in love.